 Non-alcoholic

 While coconut water is healthy and refreshing, coconut milk will delight you with its nutty sweetness.
-It is made from a combination of grated coconut, sugar, and hot water.
-Coconut milk sold in cans and cartons is a favorite product with the Chinese people, especially in the south.
+It is made from grated coconut, sugar, and hot water.
+Coconut milk sold in cans and cartons is a favorite product among the Chinese people, especially in the south.

-Besides soybean milk, coconut milk is a vegan pleasure that everyone can enjoy in China.
+Besides soybean milk, coconut milk is a vegan pleasure everyone can enjoy in China.
 Different varieties contain varying amounts of fat.
-Thick coconut milk is so rich that it can cause weight gain, while coconut skimmed milk isn’t fatty at all.
+Thick coconut milk is so rich that it can cause weight gain, while coconut skimmed milk isn’t fatty.
 Thin coconut milk is the middle ground.

 Where to find: Cafes, supermarkets, and grocery stores throughout China, especially in the southern region.